-- Depending on future circumstances and changes in university policies, we may return to online classes and exams. - This course covers one chapter every week.
-The deadline for submitting each chapter assignment is on Sunday of the same week by midnight.
-Late submissions are not accepted. - I will announce the format, time, and date of the final exam later in the semester. - During exams, students are forbidden to communicate with any person other than an examination proctor or the instructor.
-Also, students are not allowed to use any books and notes, or other aids. - I will announce the format, time, and date of the final exam later in the semester. - During exams, students are forbidden to communicate with anyone other than an examination proctor or the instructor.
-Also, students are not allowed to use books, notes, or other aids. - Missed quizzes and exams without approved illness or documented official accommodation will be given a mark of zero. - If there has been an approved illness or documented official accommodation, the weight of a missed quiz or midterm test will be transferred to the final exam.
-In the case of a missed final exam, the makeup test time and date will be given. - Please read the "Policy Regarding Makeup Tests and Final Examinations" on pages 7 and 8.
+- All dates and times are tentative.
+Note that if classes move to an online status, the assessment dates, times, and choices may change. - The deadline for submitting each chapter assignment is on Sunday of the same week by midnight.
+Late submissions are not accepted. - I will announce the format, time, and date of the final exam later in the semester. - During exams, students are forbidden to communicate with anyone other than an examination proctor or the instructor.
+Also, students are not allowed to use books, notes, or other aids. - Late assessments without documentation and timely notification will receive a mark of zero. - Late assessments with documentation from Academic Counseling and timely notification to the me must be submitted within 24 hours of submission. - Missed exams without approved, documented official accommodation from Academic Counseling will be given a mark of zero.

+\ The percentages in the parenthesis show the weight of that task in the final grade of this course.

+- If there has been approved, documented official accommodation, the weight of a missed midterm will be transferred to final exam. - If there has been approved, documented official accommodation, a make-up final exam will be offered. - If a make-up assessment is missed, the student will receive zero. - According to University policy, once a student starts an exam, it is no longer permitted to request accommodation.